Value-added material (VAM) - Prime Video Tech Docs

 Content rights (EMA avails)

-Avail delivery is required to publish movie VAM content for all business lines avails that are submitted.
+Avail delivery is required to publish VAM content for all business lines avails that are submitted.
 VAM avails can be delivered along with your movie avails or separately on a dedicated VAM tab.
+TV series VAM must be delivered using the movie avail template.
 Please reference the samples available on this page for more information.
 Note that not all license types can be used for VAM content.

 • Trailers

-All trailers (delivered with a promotion value in the MEC) must be submitted as Free Video On Demand (FVOD).
+All trailers must be submitted as Free Video On Demand (FVOD).
 This ensures that customers can sample content without being logged in, making a purchase, or subscribing to a channel.
 Don’t use Subscription Video On Demand (SVOD) or Transactional Video On Demand (TVOD) offer types for trailers.

 • Bonus

-Bonus content (delivered with a supplemental value in the MEC) can be submitted as FVOD or SVOD.
+Bonus content must be submitted as FVOD or SVOD.
 Use FVOD if the content is intended to be available to all customers.
 Use SVOD if the content is intended to be available only to customers who have a valid channel subscription.

 Field name